millerhooks/GraphTerm/README.md

 I don't really have time to maintain this, but people might like it.
 It was spawned from a set of lessons on Docker I was trying to write but never finished.
-That can be found here [] in case anyone finds it useful.
+That maybe I'll post one day if I clean it up.

 This was not written to be used in production or as a remote administration utility.
 It was made for video production and as a